 For specific recommendations on implementing Active Directory in Azure, see Extending Active Directory Domain Services (AD DS) to Azure.

 The on-premises domains are contained within a different forest from the domains in the cloud.
 To enable authentication of on-premises users in the cloud, the domains in Azure must trust the logon domain in the on-premises forest.
 Similarly, if the cloud provides a logon domain for external users, it may be necessary for the on-premises forest to trust the cloud domain.

 You can establish trusts at the forest level by creating forest trusts, or at the domain level by creating external trusts.
 A forest level trust creates a relationship between all domains in two forests.
 An external domain level trust only creates a relationship between two specified domains.
 You should only create external domain level trusts between domains in different forests.

-- A one-way trust enables users in one domain or forest (known as the incoming domain or forest) to access the resources held in another (the outgoing domain or forest).
+Trusts with an on-premises Active Directory are only unidirectional (one-way).
+A one-way trust enables users in one domain or forest (known as the incoming domain or forest) to access the resources held in another (the outgoing domain or forest).